stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/mariadb.md

 relational database management system.
 It is completely compatible with MySQL and could be use as a drop-in replacement in the vast majority of cases.

+### More documentation

+The following documentation specifically intended for using MariaDB on Sherlock.
+For more complete documentation about MariaDB in general, please see the [MariaDB documentation][url_mariadb_docs].

 ## MariaDB on Sherlock